 Ah, the iconic maple leaf!
-It’s one of the most recognizable tree leaves out there, and it usually looks fresh!
+It’s one of the most recognizable tree leaves out there!
 The leaves shimmer green in spring before putting on a show and turning yellow, orange, and red in fall.

 But what if your maple leaves develop unsightly brown or black spots in summer?
 Is your tree in trouble–or even a goner?